t4nm4y/testProject/readme.md

 # goFr CRUD Application
 A REST API built using [GoFr](https://gofr.dev/).
 It demonstrates all the CRUD functions.

-It is a movie watchlist management application, where you can add, edit, delete movies that you want to watch.
+It is a movie watchlist management application, where you can add, edit, and delete movies that you want to watch.
 You can fetch movies by name or genre.
 ## Prerequisites

 This project requires [GoLang](https://go.dev/dl/), [GoFr](https://gofr.dev/) and [MySQL](https://dev.mysql.com/downloads/mysql/).